erlef/security-wg/docs/web_app_security_best_practices_beam/session_management_vulnerabilities.md

 ## No server-side session revocation

-The default session management for a new Plug/Phoenix application typically uses the [cookie session store][hexdoc:plug.session_cookie].
-With this session store the session state is maintained entirely in the client’s browser: there is no server-side session state, meaning the server cannot revokea session.
+The default session management for a new Plug/Phoenix application uses the [cookie session store][hexdoc:plug.session_cookie].
+With this session store the session state is maintained entirely in the client’s browser: there is no server-side session state, meaning the server cannot revoke a session.
 Signing out merely clears the session cookie in the client’s browser, but does not invalidate the session cookie value.

-In practice this means that a session cookie, once captured by an attacker, can be injected into HTTP requests to resume the session at any time, even if the user signed out afterwards.
+In practice this means that a session cookie, once captured by an attacker, can be injected into HTTP requests to resume the session at any time, even after the user has signed out.
 The only way to invalidate a session on the server would be to rotate the signing key used to validate the session (the `secret_key_base` and/or the `signing_salt`), but this would invalidate all sessions of all clients.